alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 }
 ```

+Although this code example is very small and is clear where exceptions are thrown, it may not be clear in larger programs.
+This makes it hard to compose error validation logic because exceptions modify control flow at any point, making them difficult to compose, and so you end up writing a lot of boilerplate.

 **Option B: Explicit Validation (Guard Clauses)**
-To avoid exceptions, we can use "Guard Clauses."
+To avoid exceptions, i.e., only throwing exceptions in exceptional cases, we can use "Guard Clauses."
 This keeps the control flow linear and explicit, but the validation logic often dominates the method body, separating the error handling from the core business logic.

 ```csharp
 // The "Happy Path" is interleaved with validation checks.